senacor/azure-function-middleware/README.md

 ])
 ```

-By default the request body is getting validated.
+By default, the request body is getting validated.
 To validate other parts of the request or context the `extractValidationContentFromRequest` function could be used, when initializing the middleware.

 ```typescript
 export default middleware(handler, [